uber/react-vis/docs/treemap.md

 # Treemap

 Treemaps are a splendid way to represent data that has a nested aspect to it.
-They allow for the easy display of complicated relative information, such as nested-part-to-whole relationships in a easy to grock fashion.
+They allow for the easy display of complicated relative information, such as nested-part-to-whole relationships in a easy to grok fashion.
 Checkout [the wikipedia page](https://en.wikipedia.org/wiki/Treemapping) or Ben Shneiderman's excellent [History of treemaps](http://www.cs.umd.edu/hcil/treemap-history/index.shtml) for more information.

 <!-- INJECT:"SimpleTreemapWithLink" -->